skafos/example-ml-apps/Keras/coreml/ios/README.md

 - head over the the [Dashboard](https://dashboard.skafos.ai) and login or create a free account.
-- create a new app integration called `PredictiveKeyboard` (or something similar).
+- create a new app integration called `PhraseGenerator` (or something similar).
-- create a new model called `WordModel`.
+- create a new model called `PhraseGenModel`.

 Before playing with the iOS app, go through the model building section next!

 ### Model Building
-In the `model-building/` folder, we provide a Jupyter Notebook, runnable on Google Colab, to build a Keras model that generates new words in a sequence based on some input text.
+In the `model-building/` folder, we provide a Jupyter Notebook, runnable on Google Colab (with GPU support!), to build a Keras model that generates new words in a sequence based on some input text.

 ### App
 Inside the `app/` folder you'll find a pre-packed Xcode project to work with.